 Vegetable broth helps in cooking your vegetables to perfection.
 It also adds a nice flavor to the dish and is better than adding water to soften the vegetables.

 Making the Ratatouille recipe might not be a piece of cake if you follow the traditional ratatouille recipe.
 However, my recipe is probably the best one out there.
 This easy ratatouille recipe required a few steps only.

-All you have to do is gather the vegetable, dice or chop them up, and start cooking them in olive oil one at a time.
-I start by adding chopped onion and sauteing it for some time.
+All you have to do is gather the vegetables, dice or chop them up, and start cooking them in olive oil one at a time.
+I start by adding chopped onion and sautéing it for some time.

 As the recipe progresses, I add more and more ingredients into it along with vegetables, i.e., garlic, tomatoes, bell pepper, squash, zucchini, and eggplant, and seasonings that include fresh herbs.
 I cook the ingredients until they get tender, and that’s it.
 Yes, that’s it!
 The Vegan ratatouille is done and ready to serve.
-How simple and easy is that!
+See how simple and easy that is!

 You can serve this delicious dish with boiled rice.

 To make the perfect and most tasteful Ratatouille, here are a few tips you need to follow:

 - Firstly, it is important that you keep dicing the eggplant, sprinkle sea salt on top, and leave it in a colander for about 20 minutes.
 This helps in getting rid of excess water from the vegetable.
 Furthermore, it is also good for its flavor.
 As with water, the bitter flavor is also balanced.